povs/ListerBundle/docs/types/field.md

 {
     $listMapper->add(
-        'user', //Path to the user (this will generate paths ['user.firstName', 'user.lastName']) UserFieldType::class, //FullyQualifiedName of the field type
-        ['label' => 'User'] //Options (label is overwritten here) )
+        'user', //Path to the user (this will generate paths ['user.firstName', 'user.lastName']) UserFieldType::class, //Fully qualified name of the field type ['label' => 'User'] //Options (label is overwritten here) )
 }